 Pyet is short for her inherited Native American name, Pyetwetmokwe.
 She is a proud member of the Prairie Band Potawatomi Nation Tribe.

-An award-winning global private chef, Pyet gained international recognition as the first-ever winner of Gordon Ramsay’s groundbreaking TV show, Next Level Chef.
-In 2021, she was named one of the Top 25 Best Private Chefs in Los Angeles by Entrepreneur Magazine, and she has also competed on Food Network’s Tournament of Champions.
+Pyet DeSpain is an award-winning global private chef and the first-ever winner of Gordon Ramsay’s Next Level Chef.
+She has been named one of the Top 25 Best Private Chefs in Los Angeles by Entrepreneur Magazine and has competed on Food Network’s Tournament of Champions.
+She is the author of Rooted in Fire, her debut cookbook featuring over 60 recipes inspired by her Native American and Mexican heritage.

-Pyet’s life’s work is dedicated to Indigenous Fusion Cuisine, where she brings together the flavors and traditions of her heritage—both Native American and Mexican.
-Through her cooking and storytelling, she is deeply committed to uplifting Indigenous culture and preserving its rich traditions.
+She is also the host and producer of Spirit Plate, a PBS Food series where she travels across Native lands to cook with elders and knowledge keepers while exploring the future of food through ancestral traditions.
+Her life’s work is dedicated to Indigenous Fusion Cuisine, where she brings together the flavors and traditions of her heritage.
+Pyet is deeply committed to uplifting Indigenous culture and preserving its rich traditions.

 Attendees can choose from 3 workshops during this breakout session, workshop are 45 minutes.
 Each workshop can accommodate 20–40 folks and seating is available on a first-come, first-served basis.
 Registration is required—please show your lanyard to participate.